NBA ODDS Hub

 For example, you can bet on the over or under for an individual player’s point total.

-If you put money on LeBron James Over 25.5 points in a game and he scores 26 or more, the bet is a win.
+If you put money on LeBron James Over 25.5 points in a game, and he scores 26 or more, the bet is a winner.

 Parlay Bets

-Parlays are wagers which have multiple events included on one bet slip.
+Parlays are wagers that have multiple events included on one bet slip.

-Because you are making multiple picks at once, the odds are increased, and the payouts are significant, making betting parlays exciting.
+Because you are making multiple picks at once, the odds are increased, and the payouts are significant, making parlays a very exciting form of sports betting.

 Futures Bets